As published on “Raconteur Digital Identity” Report, The Times, February 2021:

 “Covid-19 has created an environment where people are concerned more about cyberattacks than terrorist attacks.
 It has forced identity protection to the forefront of our minds and amplified the need to understand how, through technology, our identities and behavior can be used to equalize and authenticate our access to all life’s experiences.
 We have to grasp this opportunity to accelerate unification and adaptive identity processes, advancing our progress to a more secure and inclusive world.”

-To find out how AU10TIX ID Authentication Solutions can help you optimize onboarding processes and increase fraud detection rates while complying with local KYC regulations: Get Free Demo
+To find out how AU10TIX ID Authentication Solutions can help you optimize onboarding processes and increase fraud detection rates while complying with local KYC regulations: Get a Free Demo